Backcountry Portable Power Sources

-No longer a gimmick; today’s Western hunter needs dependable power support for backcountry electronics.
+No longer a gimmick; today’s Western hunter needs dependable portable power sources.

 In today’s technological age, I’d bet that 99% of all western hunters pack some sort of electronic device in the field.
 Phones, flashlights, cameras, PLB’s, and GPS, among other things, have hunters more equipped than ever.
 Powering these critical pieces of equipment makes our hunt more enjoyable and can even be the difference between life and death.
 Thankfully, there are a few companies with energy products dedicated to backcountry hunters.